embeddable-hq/remarkable-ui/README.md

 **Remarkable UI** is an open-source library of **beautiful components** for analytics – charts, controls, tables, and more – designed to be styled with **granular CSS variables**.

-👉 Remarkable UI is forms a art of the [Embeddable](https://embeddable.com) ecosystem but can also be used independently.
+👉 Remarkable UI forms part of the [Embeddable](https://embeddable.com) ecosystem but can also be used independently.

 ## 🎨 Styling with CSS Variables